MatasBrazauskas/MatasBrazauskas/README.md

 ## Hi there 👋, I'm Matas Brazauskas

 - 🔭 I’m currently working on my custom text editor.
-- 🌱 I’m currently studying in Kaunas University of Technology.
+- 🌱 I’m currently studying at Kaunas University of Technology.
 - 📫 How to reach me: matasbrazauskas123456@gmail.com
 - ⚡ Fun fact: I started learning programming at 18 years old in 12 grade.
 - ♟️ Peak chess rating of 1422.